 an arts and crafts program that includes drawing, painting, sculpture, and practical arts such as woodworking, blacksmithing, and fiber arts

 a performing arts program offering orchestra, choir, eurythmy and drama

-a foreign language program
+a foreign language program and study abroad

 a sports program